MarieCHessler/a-quiz/README.md

     Used to find suitable colors that complement each other.

     * **[CSS](https://www.w3schools.com/css/default.asp)** <br>
-    Used for styling and responsiveness of site.
+    Used for site styling and responsiveness.

     * **[Font Awesome](https://fontawesome.com)** <br>
     Used for icons used for illustrations.